leplatrem/blog.mathieu-leplatre.info/content/Dev/makefile_poetry.rst

 		$(PYTHON) -m pip install -r requirements/app.txt
 		touch $(INSTALL_STAMP)

-Here, we won't reinstall all application's dependencies when just a ``dev`` library has changed.
+Here, we won't reinstall all application's packages when just a ``dev`` package has changed.

 Full Example with Poetry